I don't like soup.

 Do you know what they serve with soup?
 Crackers.
 Do you know why they serve crackers with soup?
 To make it more substantial.
 Do you understand that?
 In order to give soup some substance and make it more of a meal, they serve crackers with it!
 Has anyone ever said, "This steak is nice and all, but you know what would make it better?
 Add some crackers!"
 Of course not!

 When I was growing up, the only time I ever enjoyed soup was when I had a cold and Mom made me some chicken noodle soup.
-Yes, that's right, the only time I liked soup was when I was sick.
+Yes, that's right, the only time I liked soup was when I was too sick to know any better.

 |Soup = Warm water with a hint of flavoring.|